Transfer Credits and Transcript Evaluations

 General Policies related to transfer credits and transcript evaluations:

-- A student can obtain up to 30 transfer credits from all outside sources (including AP and PLA).
+- A student can obtain no more than 30 transfer credits from all outside sources (including Advanced Placement and PLA) for Associate programs.

 - Only grades of "C" or better will be considered for potential transfer credit.

 - Courses are considered for transfer credit as they relate to the student's program of study.

 - Course descriptions are reviewed for course content and in determining equivalency.
 At times, syllabi and additional consultation with the area academic dean and other support documentation may be necessary.

 - If a student changes his/her major, a new evaluation request must be submitted as above.

 - Developmental coursework will not be accepted as transfer credits.

 - Proficiency courses (those which produce "pass" or "satisfactory" grades) will not be accepted as transfer credits.